clfreeman7/clfreeman7.github.io/README.md

 # Caitlin Freeman's Professional Website:
-**This webiste is built using Academic Pages, a GitHub Pages template for personal and professional portfolio-oriented websites.**
+**This website is built using Academic Pages, a GitHub Pages template for personal and professional portfolio-oriented websites.**

 ---
 <div align="center">